mhertel278/pizza_store/README.md

 ## Findings:
 - Total dollars sold, total orders, and total units sold are all down in December from November
-- Total dollars and units sold are down more than number of orders
+- Total dollars is down a slightly more than number of orders and total units
     - Fewer people are ordering multiple pizzas on an order
 ![dollars](/images/dollars_card.png) ![units](/images/units_card.png)![orders](/images/orders_card.png)
 - Total dollars are strongest at lunch time hours than dinner hours